-We are a recreational club so there is no obligation to compete, but for those who have done gymnastics before or would just like a challenge, there are are also lots of friendly competitions over the year which give you the chance to travel and compete across the country!
+There is no obligation to compete, but for those who have done gymnastics before or would like a challenge, there are lots of friendly competitions over the year which give you the chance to travel and compete across the country!

-These are often open to gymnasts at any level, and include competitions on all four women’s and all six men’s apparatus (some even let women compete on the men’s equipment and vice versa so you guys can show us your bravery on the beam, and the girls your strength on the rings!).
+There are competitions for all levels, including competitions on all four women’s and all six men’s apparatus (some even let women compete on the men’s equipment and vice versa so you guys can show us your bravery on the beam, and the girls your strength on the rings!).

 If you’re at all interested in competing, feel free to get in touch with us if you want to find out more: contact the Men’s Captain or Women’s Captain (contact details here).

 As well as Cuppers and Varsity, there are a number of national competitions to look out for: the Birmingham Open, University of Bath friendly, the Basingstoke Invitational (open to individuals), the British Veterans (info here: normally held over the summer vacation), the Loughborough Open and the BUCS Championships (info here: held in Hilary term, open to individuals and teams, depending on numbers).

 Every Michaelmas term we hold a Cuppers match where athletes can compete and win points for their college – the college with the most points at the end of the competition becomes Cuppers champion (lots of kudos + yes, you do get a cup).

 It’s really fun and informal, with both beginners and advanced categories, so encourage all your friends to come and join in – you get points just for taking part!
 Both men and women can choose any eight floor skills and a vault to perform.

 Every Hilary term, Oxford and Cambridge gymnasts meet for the annual Varsity Match.
 We aim to enter four teams (men and women, 1st and 2nd, often incorporating several levels) and it’s a great occasion for people to showcase the skills they have learnt.